-At Spark we want every employee to feel valued, respected and confident to bring their whole self to work.
+At Spark, we want every employee to feel valued, respected and confident to bring their whole self to work.
 We want to develop a culture that has diversity and inclusion at its heart.

-This is reflected in Spark’s purpose: “To help all of New Zealand win big in a digital world” and Spark’s adoption of Agile ways of working, which relies on creating diverse teams that can use their different backgrounds, perspectives, experiences and skills to solve complex customer problems.
+This is reflected in Spark’s purpose: “To help all of New Zealand win big in a digital world” or “awhinatia ngā tangata katoa o Aotearoa, kia matomato te tipu i tea o matihiko” – to help all New Zealanders so that they may grow, stand strong and be successful in the digital world.
+It’s also reflected in Spark’s adoption of Agile ways of working, which relies on creating diverse teams that can use their different backgrounds, perspectives, experiences and skills to solve complex customer problems.
 Collaboration by diverse teams is what creates magic.

 Celebration of cultural events

 Celebrations of significant cultural events are created and led by passionate Spark people.
 The company provides funding and support for our people to celebrate and share their own culture with the rest of the organisation.
 Celebrations have been organised by our people, for our people, and now include:

 - Chinese (Lunar) New Year

 - ANZAC Day